smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 Message . . . . : Tracked Job status does not permit release of job.
-Jobs in the LSAM Job Tracking file, TRKJOBF00, can only be released if they do not have a status suggesting they have already been processed by the LSAM or by OpCon/xps.
-For the LSAM WRKTRKJOB command display, the only job status codes that permit manually releasing a job are E = error from OpCon/xps, and T = LSAM Tracking (but OpCon/xps has not responded).
-If OpCon/xps shows this message ID for a failed job, it is because the job was already released, usually manually while OpCon/xps was down.
+Jobs in the LSAM Job Tracking file, TRKJOBF00, can only be released if they do not have a status suggesting they have already been processed by the LSAM or by OpCon.
+For the LSAM WRKTRKJOB command display, the only job status codes that permit manually releasing a job are E = error from OpCon, and T = LSAM Tracking (but OpCon has not responded).
+If OpCon shows this message ID for a failed job, it is because the job was already released, usually manually while OpCon was down.

 When failed job status code SMA0052 appears, it is a signal that manual job control actions will be required from the operator to properly resolve the job's status under OpCon and to assure that any required jobs have completed normally under IBM i.
 An illustration of this job status follows.